Shaheer-Ahmd/visnet/README.md

-# 🧠 eBPF Live Process Network Mapper
+# VISNET: an eBPF based Live Process Network Mapper

 A full-stack observability tool that uses **eBPF** to capture system-level network events and visualizes them in real-time on a web-based dashboard.